tenseoverflow/hen.ee/_posts/2021-07-15-searx-guide.md

 # First things first

-This guide uses Debian 10 but can be used on CentOS as well with minimal changes.
+This guide uses Ubuntu/Debian but can be used on CentOS as well with minimal changes.
+This guide has been tested on `aarch64` and `amd64` architectures both on Ubuntu 20.04.
 Change **`example.com`** to your domain.

 First we will make a subdomain.
 This is different from all registrars but make a CNAME record (or A record if you have your IP address) for your domain like so: (Some will like the dot at the end, some will not)